 Tesla said Monday that one of Autopilot’s features was active during the April 17 crash that killed two men in Spring, Texas.
-According to a CNN news report, police said neither of the men was in the driver’s seat at the time of the rash.
+According to a CNN news report, police said neither of the men was in the driver’s seat at the time of the crash.
 Autopilot is a suite of driver-assist features, including traffic-aware cruise control and Autosteer.
 Traffic-aware cruise control matches the car’s speed to surrounding traffic, while Autosteer helps steer in clearly marked lanes.

 Deadly Crash and Investigation